qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 ### OptiFine Compatibility
-Currently this mod's latest Fabric version is compatible with OptiFine G7.
+Currently this mod's in 1.16.5 is compatible with OptiFine G7.
 However portal rendering artefacts may appear when combined with OptiFine.
+This mod in 1.17.x is not compatible with OptiFine shaders.

 You need to disable smooth world if you install OptiFine.